header-banner-rice-bags.jpg

 A bite of history

 The lion’s share of rice is still consumed in Asian countries, but this staple grain also plays a feature role in several traditional European dishes and has gained popularity over time.2 The cultural significance of rice is found in culinary traditions like risotto in Italy, paella in Spain, and riz au lait in France.
-Alexander the Great is credited with bringing rice to Greece after his military expedition through Asia around 320 BCE,3 while the Moors are believed to have introduced Asian rice (also known as Oryza sativa) to the Iberian Peninsula.3 Today, Italy is the leading producer of this grain in Europe, but different varieties of rice are still grown in certain parts of Greece and Spain.4
+Alexander the Great is credited with bringing rice to Greece after his military expedition through Asia around 320 BCE,3 while the Moors are believed to have introduced Asian rice (also known as Oryza sativa) to the Iberian Peninsula.3 Today, Italy is the leading producer of this grain in Europe, but different rice varieties are still grown in certain parts of Greece and Spain.4

 How is rice produced?

 Fun Fact: Have you ever wondered what the difference between brown and white rice is?
 Well, you get brown rice when only the husk is removed from the kernel, whereas kernels that are further milled or polished to discard both the bran and husk layers end up as white rice.
-You may have also heard of red and black rice – they’re just varieties of rice with some extra pigments called anthocyanin in their bran layer.10
+You may have also heard of red and black rice – they’re rice varieties with some extra pigments called anthocyanin in their bran layer.10

 The Future of Rice